 - You can create volumes only on storage pools that have been attached to the relevant vCenter server on the Spectrum Control side.
-For more information, see "GUI - Managing integration with vSphere Web Client" on page 54 - The ESXi hosts and clusters to which you map the created volumes must be predefined on the storage system side.
+For more information, see "GUI - Managing integration with vSphere Web Client" on page 57 - The ESXi hosts and clusters to which you map the created volumes must be predefined on the storage system side.
 For more information, refer to your IBM storage system documentation.

 - 1. In vSphere Web Client, navigate to the relevant vCenter server and then to the specific IBM storage array on which you want to create the new volume.
-The IBM storage array and the relevant storage pools should already be associated with the vCenter server (see "Viewing the IBM storage resource information" on page 91). - 2.
-Click Actions > Create New Volume.
-Alternatively, from the Top Level Objects view on the relevant vCenter server, click Actions > All IBM Storage Actions > Create New Volume.
+The IBM storage array and the relevant storage pools should already be associated with the vCenter server (see "Viewing the IBM storage resource information" on page 93). - Click Actions > Create New Volume.
+Alternatively, from the Top Level Objects view on the relevant vCenter server, click Actions > All IBM Storage Enhancements for VMware vSphere Web Client Actions > Create New Volume.

-Figure 71.
+Figure 73.
 IBM storage array view - Clicking Create New Volume

-Figure 72.
+Figure 74.
 Top Level Objects view - Clicking Create New Volume